 What does all of this mean for your household lighting?

-2. When you want kids to start winding down or have quiet time, dim the lights.
+- When you want kids to wind down or have quiet time, dim the lights.

-4. To help your child control their emotions or frustrations, the dimmest lighting is needed.
+- To help your child control their emotions or frustrations.

 The healthiest light is sunlight or candlelight, followed by incandescent, then halogen, then LEDs, then CFLs.
 It is recommended that parents of children with psychiatric, neurological, learning, or chronic medical conditions (ADD, ADHD, on the spectrum or autistic) switch out all CFLs in the home for incandescent or halogen bulbs.